forsaken-heart24/HorizonDebloater/README.md

 # How to use this tool?
 * The Xiaomi™ mitu or mi bunny is not associated with this program in anyway and it's owned by Xiaomi Corpuration™

-* Download [Horizon.exe](https://github.com/forsaken-heart24/HorizonDebloater/releases/download/release-keys/horizon.exe) and just run it, it will do the rest.
+* Head down to the releases tab and choose your version of this software and just run it, it will do the rest.

 * requires windows 7 with 64bit os atleast.